bankiru/rpc-server-bundle/README.md

     instance of `RpcResponseInterface`
  * `rpc.exception` is triggered when exception is raised during RPC call processing
  * `rpc.finish_request` is used to finalize RPC response before it is returned to HTTP controller

+## RPC Controller implementation

+The goal of implementing controller is to extend abstract `RpcController` passing `RequestInterface` and endpoint name into `getResponse` method.

+`RequestInterface` is an extension of `RpcRequestInterface` with extra attributes allowing request metadata carrying alongside the request.

+The generic solution is to convert incoming symfony `Request` instance into your own implementation of `RequestInterface` (i.e extract method and args from XML-RPC or JSON-RPC requests) and send serialized response back, transforming `RpcResponseInterface` back to your response object.

+You can also automatically convert `RpcResponseInterface` into your serialized response via generic symfony view event processing